dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/dashboard-status-tiles/looker-visualization.jpeg" title="Configure a Looker visualization powered by the iFrame" />

 - Once you have set up your custom visualization, you can use it on any dashboard!
-You can configure it with the exposure name, jobID, and token relevant to that dashboard.
+You can configure it with the exposure name, job ID, and token relevant to that dashboard.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/dashboard-status-tiles/custom-looker.jpeg " width="60%"/>
 </TabItem>